TracyGJG/utilities/README.md

 ### NB: The functions have been prepared with no input validation or additional error checking.

 ## Change Log

+### Update 4th January 2023

+-   Added the `adhocArray` function to the Exercising group.

 ### Update 11th December 2022